Integrations

 Primary Sources

-Connect ktx to PostgreSQL, Snowflake, BigQuery, MySQL, SQL Server, or SQLite.
+Connect ktx to PostgreSQL, Snowflake, BigQuery, MySQL, ClickHouse, SQL Server, SQLite, DuckDB, MongoDB, or Amazon Athena.

 ktx connects to your data warehouse or database to build schema context, discover relationships, and execute semantic layer queries.
 Each connection is defined in ktx.yaml under the connections key.